toby-l-baker/cooperative-exploration/README.md

    1. Each robot's gmapping system should create their own map (/robot0/map, /robot0/map\_metadata)
    2. The multirobot\_map\_merge package should combine the maps and publish a uniform map to /map
    3. Each robot's move\_base node can listen to the global /map topic to understand where they are
+3. Implement a node to measure what % of the map has been mapped over time

 ### Tarkan